theastropath/Astronomibot/README.md

 Chat OAuth Key:
 ----------------
-You can get your chat OAuth key fro the second line of the creds file by going here: https://twitchapps.com/tmi/
+You can get your chat OAuth key for the second line of the creds file by going here: https://twitchapps.com/tmi/

 Note: Log in as the account that your bot will speak through!